walczakw/p1-brilliant-vision/README.md

   - Once the issue was developed and tested it went to a 'Done' column and status changed to 'closed'.

 ### Wireframes
+The wireframes were created using the [Balsamiq](https://balsamiq.com/) tool.
+[Link to all wireframes in .pdf format](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframes.pdf)
+- Firstly, the basic concept was added to display the site on mobile devices (phones and tablets).
+The goal was to show the layout of each element on the site.
+[Link to wireframe](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframe-mobile-and-tablet.png)
+- Secondly, a separate wireframe was added to show how images on the 'Gallery' page will be displayed on bigger screens (e.g. tablets).
+[Link to wireframe](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframe-gallery-page-tablet.png)
+- Lastly, the wireframes for the desktop were added together with more details such as potential color choice or sample images.
+These wireframes also include additional pages: 'Query form', 'Thank you' and '404 error'.
+[Link to wireframe](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframe-desktop.png)
+- During the development stage, some changes were made to the initial concept:
+  -

 ### Color palette choice and Accessibility